This Boy We Made: A Memoir of Motherhood, Genetics, and Facing the Unknown by Taylor Harris

 A Black mother bumps up against the limits of everything she thought she believed—about science and medicine, about motherhood, and about her faith—in search of the truth about her son.

 On sale January 4, 2022 • ISBN: 9781948226844

-TAYLOR HARRIS is a writer, wife, and mom to three who lives in Charlottesville, Virginia.
-Her essays have appeared in The Washington Post, Longreads, Catapult, The Cut, McSweeney's, and other publications.
+TAYLOR HARRIS is a writer, wife, and mom of three who lives in Charlottesville, Virginia.
+Her work has appeared in TIME, O Quarterly, The Washington Post, Longreads, The Cut, Romper, Parents, McSweeney’s, and other publications.